Save some serious cash with these budget-friendly wedding gift ideas

 Frame wedding memorabilia

 A really unique but super affordable gift idea is to frame a copy of their wedding invitation.
-It may feel strange to do it as they gave it to you in the first place, but in years to come they’ll be so grateful to have a preserved copy to look back on.
+It may feel strange to do it as they gave it to you in the first place, but you'd be amazed how many couples end up without one for themselves when it's all over.